Part 3: Semi-Comprehensive CFD Software

 Licensing and Cost

-At last check, a node-locked, perpetual COMSOL license could be purchased for around $10,000.
-To maintain this license annually with support and the latest software updates will cost an added 20% ($2,000).
-The CFD module can be purchased for an additional $10,000 and 20% maintenance.
+While information is not publicly available online, at last check, a node-locked, perpetual COMSOL license could be purchased for around $12,000.
+To maintain this license annually with support and the latest software updates will cost an added 20% ($2,400).
+The CFD module can be purchased for an additional $12,000 and 20% maintenance.
 A fluid-structure interaction problem combining fluid flow analysis and linear structural mechanics would add $15,000 to the capital spend and $3,000 to the annual spend.
 The module based pricing makes COMSOL quite expensive to firms with diverse physics requirements and makes the most sense for organizations repetitively solving problems of limited combinations of physics.
 Parallelization is included on a node-locked license on as many processors as are available on the compute node, hyperthreading is not supported, but offers only inconsistent gains across physics problems and platforms.
+Crucially, for 2026, the discussion of parallelization has shifted from CPU-only multithreading to include native GPU acceleration.
+While COMSOL traditionally did not benefit from hyperthreading (and often saw performance decreases if too many threads were assigned), the integration of the NVIDIA cuDSS direct solver in version 6.4 has changed the bottleneck.
+By offloading sparse matrix factorizations to the GPU, users can now achieve speedups that were previously impossible with CPU-based shared-memory parallelism alone.
+For larger-scale cluster computing (distributed-memory parallelism), a Floating Network License (FNL) remains the requirement.

 Summary

 Here is a fun one.
 Convergent Science is a relative newcomer that has been building a platform around solid CFD fundamentals and a few innovations while maintaining a focus on quality and accuracy.
 The company was founded by a group of graduate students at the University of Wisconsin to provide solutions to several challenges associated with simulating internal combustion engines.
 The company sold its first CFD license in 2008.
 With a heavy focus on the automotive industry, the company has developed intellectual property related to spray injection, combustion and fluid-structure interaction simulations.
-This focus has allowed the company to quietly but quickly grow, and the company now claims its software is used by most US, European and Asian automotive companies and engine manufacturers.
+As of 2026, the company has expanded these capabilities into hydrogen (H2) modeling, battery systems, and fuel cells.
+This focus has allowed the company to quietly but quickly grow, and the company now claims its software is used by most US, European and Asian automotive companies and engine manufacturers and a growing number of EV startups and renewable energy firms.
 The company is targeting continued growth through expansion into industries with similar challenges and attributes, including most specifically the gas turbine industry.
+While the company’s roots are in the automotive engine industry, they have begun pivoting to address the 2026 shift toward electrification and low-carbon energy.

 So, let’s find out what CONVERGE CFD is all about, shall we.